qijianpeng/awesome-edge-computing/README.md

 other areas like the simulation of IT systems, queueing networks, hardware architectures and business processes as well.

+- [EdgeNet](https://github.com/EdgeNet-Project): edgeNet is a distributed edge cloud, in the family of PlanetLab, GENI, Canada’s SAVI infrastructure, Japan’s JGN-X, Germany’s G-Lab, and PlanetLab Europe.
+It is a modern distributed edge cloud, incorporating advances in Cloud technologies over the past few years.

 # Test (data, benchmark)
 - [DeFog](https://github.com/qub-blesson/DeFog): DeFog, a first Fog benchmarking